tanthanh85/network-automation-course/modules/02_concurrency/lab.md

     ```
 4. Save and run `asyncio_lab.py`.
 5.  **Expected Output/Observation:**
-    *   The output will clearly show the first fetch starting, then finishing, *then* the second fetch starting and finishing.
+    *   The output will clearly show the first task starting, then finishing, *then* the second task starting and finishing.
     *   The "Total sequential time" will be approximately the sum of the individual delays (3s + 2s = around 5 seconds).
     ```
-    --- Running Network Fetches Sequentially (Blocking Simulation) --- [HH:MM:SS] Starting fetch from 192.168.1.1 (delay: 3s)...
+    --- Running Tasks Sequentially (Blocking Simulation) --- [HH:MM:SS] Starting Task 1 (Sequential) (delay: 3s)...
-    [HH:MM:SS] Finished fetch from 192.168.1.1.
+    [HH:MM:SS] Finished Task 1 (Sequential).
-    [HH:MM:SS] Starting fetch from 192.168.1.2 (delay: 2s)...
+    [HH:MM:SS] Starting Task 2 (Sequential) (delay: 2s)...
-    [HH:MM:SS] Finished fetch from 192.168.1.2.
+    [HH:MM:SS] Finished Task 2 (Sequential).

-    Sequential results: Data from 192.168.1.1, Data from 192.168.1.2 Total sequential time: 5.xx seconds
+    Sequential results: Result for Task 1 (Sequential), Result for Task 2 (Sequential) Total sequential time: 5.xx seconds
     ```

 ### Task 2.2: Running Multiple Coroutines Concurrently with `asyncio.gather`

-Now, we'll tell `asyncio` to start all the network fetches at the same time and wait for them all to finish.
-This is where the magic of concurrency happens for **concurrent network device connections**!
+Now, we'll tell `asyncio` to start all the tasks at the same time and wait for them all to finish.
+This is where the magic of concurrency happens!
+This is how you would handle **concurrent network device connections** efficiently.

 1. In the same `asyncio_lab.py` file, add the following coroutine:
     ```python